 We are very much engaged in a struggle to increase access to mental health.
 Where as the majority of Los Angeles psychiatrists do NOT accept insurance and have no support staff or colleagues to speak of, we are one of the only groups in the 2nd biggest city in the US to embrace the challenge of taking health insurance.

-We are one of the only organizations of our kind in Los Angeles – an integrated group of psychiatrists, Therapists and nutritionists.
+We are one of the only organizations of our kind in Los Angeles – an integrated group of psychiatrists, Therapists, and nutritionists.
 Clients are able to work with both a psychiatrist and psychotherapist that are part of the same team.
-After every session with a clinician on our team, our clients receive a survey that provides us insight into the quality of your experience ranging from clinical matters to customer service.
+After every session with a clinician on our team, our clients receive a survey that provides us with insight into the quality of your experience ranging from clinical matters to customer service.

 Every week our clinical team meets.
 These weekly meetings enable professional collaboration and enhance our team’s camaraderie.
-In a day and age of increasingly fragmented healthcare, our integrated team approach provides our clients with the benefit of different perspectives that share a common goal – helping our clients achieve their goals for happier living.
+In a day and age of increasingly fragmented health care, our integrated team approach provides our clients with the benefit of different perspectives that share a common goal – helping our clients achieve their goals for happier living.

 Most mental health practices have no front desk staff to speak of and instead offer a drab waiting room with the convenience of a button you press to inform the doc that you are present.
-There is no one to greet you, answer any questions or assist you in any fashion.
-And most medical practices’ staff is located at the front desk.
-Behind this front desk this staff is typically answering phone calls, talking with the pharmacy, talking with billing companies and talking with other patients.
+There is no one to greet you, answer any questions or assist you in any fashion, and most medical practices’ staff is located at the front desk.
+Behind this front desk, this staff is typically answering phone calls, talking with the pharmacy, talking with billing companies and talking with other patients.

 Taking insurance and providing the level of customer service we provide is associated with significant expense.
 We do it because we want to be able to deliver the highest quality of clinical care, matched with the highest level of customer service.
 Yet we do not have unlimited resources and we’re not perfect, nor do we claim to be.
 If you call American Airlines or American Express you may have to wait to talk to someone – and those companies generate billions of dollars and are publicly traded.

-By any definition our group is a small business.
-And like any business we have to pay our bills.
+By any definition, our group is a small business and like any business, we have to pay our bills.
 The clinicians who work for our group do so for a myriad of reasons.
 Our clinicians and team members all expect to get paid.
 Our ability to do so requires that we receive payment for our services.

 Disappointment is the result of failed expectations.
 In an effort to exceed your expectations it’s important to share our story and provide a context to the services we offer, the nature of our group and the state of mental health in the US today.

 We’re not doing it by lobbying, tweeting or playing politics.
 We’re doing it by actively working to increase access to care.
-In order for us to be successful and help as many people as possible, it’s critical that all of our clients, past, present and future understand a bit about us and why we do what we do.
+In order for us to be successful and help as many people as possible, it’s critical that all of our clients, past, present, and future understand a bit about us and why we do what we do.
 It’s important that you appreciate the outsized role our small group is playing in trying to increase access to care and our commitment to customer service.

 Ensuring that you have realistic expectations about paying for services you receive if your insurance does not is important.
 We hope that you appreciate we are doing the best we can as it relates to providing customer service and working hard every day to improve.
-And we appreciate that we might not be the best fit for everyone.
+We appreciate that we might not be the best fit for everyone.
 We provide access to highly skilled, empathic clinicians at reasonable rates.
-We ask that you have reasonable expectations and appreciate that the experience we are providing is a pretty good experience, especially when compared to the state of mental health access in Los Angeles
+We ask that you have reasonable expectations and appreciate that the experience we are providing is a pretty good experience, especially when compared to the state of mental health access in Los Angeles.

--Dr. Lawrence Genen
+– Dr. Lawrence Genen